LuminousXLB/cs5222-lab-fpga/README.md

 **Connecting to Jupyter notes:**
 * It seems like you won’t be able to connect to the board successfully using either Firefox or Safari.
 We recommend using [Chrome](https://www.google.com/chrome/) instead.
+* If your board is configured correctly you will be presented with a login screen.
+The username is `xilinx` and the password is also `xilinx`.

-Try one of the iPython notebook examples available out-of-the-box on your PYNQ board to make sure that it works as intended!
+Try one of the jupyter notebook examples available out-of-the-box on your PYNQ board to make sure that it works as intended!

 # Part 1: Matrix Multiplication Pipeline Optimization in HLS (40 marks)